 In the late 16th and early 17th centuries, the Calvinists of the various provinces of the Netherlands joined to fight for their independence from their Spanish Catholic overlords.
 Spain had a particularly formidable navy at the time—the Spanish Armada.
-Despite the strength of the Spanish navy, intrepid Dutch mariners took to the seas and engaged in pirate activity against the Spanish fleet.
-They harried the Spanish, capturing a number of silver galleons (often celebrated in Dutch folks songs) and winning several important sea battles that contributed to the independence of the Dutch Republic (perhaps most famously, the liberation of the port city of Brill).
+Despite the strength of the Spanish navy, intrepid Dutch mariners took to the seas as pirates against the Spanish fleet.
+They harried the Spanish, capturing a number of silver galleons (often celebrated in Dutch folks songs) and winning important sea battles that contributed to the independence of the Dutch Republic (perhaps most famously, the liberation of the port city of Brill).

 In Dutch, these valiant (and often violent) privateers were known as the Watergeuzen.
 (This is not a great college nickname—it’s too difficult to pronounce for those of us who don’t speak Dutch).
 In English, that term translates to “Sea Beggars.”

 Many of Providence’s founders are Calvinists of Dutch extraction, as are many of our students, and so it seems appropriate that our nickname would reflect something of our Dutch Calvinist heritage.
-And like the Sea Beggars of history, Providence’s students are brave, willing to work against the odds for something they believe in.
+And like the Sea Beggars of history, Providence’s students are brave – and willing to work against the odds for something they believe in.
 Not lost on us, either, is the wonderful theological connotation of our nickname.
-Martin Luther’s last recorded words were Wir sind bettler.
+Martin Luther’s last recorded words were Wir sind Bettler.
 Hoc est verum.
 “We are beggars; this is true.”

 And so, for all of these reasons—and also because we like the idea of having a nickname that is our very own—we are the Sea Beggars.